Lypsilonx/Game-of-Intrigue/Game of Intrigue.typ

 When a player objects to a trade the legality of the traded cards is checked.
 You can see if a card is illegal by looking at the back of the card (see Visible on back).

 If any traded card is illegal:
-  1. The player offering an illegal card will have to pay a fine of half its value (rounded down) to the accuser.
+  1. The player offering an illegal card will have to pay a fine to the accuser.
   2. If any illegal Pacts were found to be offered remove them from the game.
 (Tipp: Pacts are the only illegal cards without a value)
   3. The trade does not happen; Everyone keeps their offered cards If no card is illegal:
-  1. The accusing player will have to pay a fine of 3 to one of the trading players (accusors choice)
+  1. The accusing player will have to pay a fine to one of the trading players (accusors choice)
   2. The trade goes on.

-== Paying a fine (of X) <fine>
+== Paying a fine <fine>
-You have to give a card of at least the value X to another player.
+You have to let the other player draw a card from your hand or personal pile (excluding roles)

 == Removed from the game <removed_from_game>
 Put them back in the box.
 They are not to be used this game anymore.